topcats/rpi_AudioPlayer/README.md

 It can also handle a playlist of music sources (UPNP).
 Uses VLC (LIBVLC) as the player.

+> Now features a Web Console to control the player, and change Sources or Schedules.

 ## Pre-requisites

 ``` bash